Rednickle/Redbrew/.github/ISSUE_TEMPLATE.md

-**Please note we will close your issue without comment if you delete, do not read or do not fill out the issue checklist below and provide ALL the requested information.
-If you repeatedly fail to use the issue template, we will block you from ever submitting issues to Homebrew again.**
+# Please fill out the issue checklist below, and provide all of the requested information.

 # Please always follow these steps:
 - [ ] Confirmed this is a problem with `brew install`ing one, specific formula and not every time you run `brew`?
 If it's a general `brew` problem please file this issue at https://github.com/Linuxbrew/brew/issues/new.